cis-ncbj/app-service-api/Docs/_build/html/_sources/overview.txt

     - "int" - an integer number with predefined validity range
     - "float" - a floating point number with predefined validity range
     - "string" - a string with predefined dictionary of allowed values
+    - "datetime" - a datetime strings with predefined strptime format
     - "int_array" - a list of integer numbers that have common validity range
     - "float_array" - a list of floating point numbers that have a common validity range
     - "string_array" - a list of chracter strings that have a common dictionary of allowed values
+    - "datetime_array" - a list of datetime strings with common predefined strptime format
+    - "object" - a structure used to combine a set of basic variables
+    - "object_array" - a list of objects
     - "set" - name of predefined set of variable values, allows to set several variables using one parameter.
 Also the only way for a job to influence internal variables like "PBS queue" or "number of PBS worker nodes".